mugheeskhan00/mugheeskhan00/README.md

 # Hi there, I'm Mughees Khan 👋

-## I'm an analytics professional at Encoura and Georgia Tech OMSA student.
+## I'm an analytics professional at Encoura and a Georgia Tech MS in Analytics student.

 - 🎓 M.S.
 Analytics, Georgia Institute of Technology — coursework complete, practicum remaining
 - 💼 Analytics experience in higher education and enrollment data